altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "I swear to God."<br/>

-Regis crossed his arms before his chest.
+Regis crossed his arms before his chest.<br/>

-There was one common religion spreading between the Belgarian empire and the Germanian Federation, and they worship the same god.
+There was one common religion spreading between the Belgarian empire and the Germanian Federation, and they worship the same god.<br/>

-Even though they fight each other during battles, their religious values were the same.
+Even though they fight each other during battles, their religious values were the same.<br/>

 Diethart placed his finger on the blueprint and said: